-- Published papers or books written by that expert. - The auditor's firm's quality control policies and procedures (see paragraphs A11-A13). - A16.
+- Knowledge of that expert's qualifications, membership of a professional body or industry association, license to practice, or other forms of external recognition. - Published papers or books written by that expert. - The auditor's firm's quality control policies and procedures (see paragraphs A11- A13). - A16.
 Matters relevant to evaluating the competence, capabilities and objectivity of the auditor's expert include whether that expert's work is subject to technical performance standards or other professional or industry requirements, for example, ethical standards and other membership requirements of a professional body or industry association, accreditation standards of a licensing body, or requirements imposed by law or regulation. - A17.
 Other matters that may be relevant include: - The relevance of the auditor's expert's competence to the matter for which that expert's work will be used, including any areas of specialty within that expert's field.
 For example, a particular actuary may specialize in property and casualty insurance, but have limited expertise regarding pension calculations. - The auditor's expert's competence with respect to relevant accounting and auditing requirements, for example, knowledge of assumptions and methods, including models where applicable, that are consistent with the applicable financial reporting framework. - Whether unexpected events, changes in conditions, or the audit evidence obtained from the results of audit procedures indicate that it may be necessary to reconsider the initial evaluation of the competence, capabilities and objectivity of the auditor's expert as the audit progresses. - A18.
 A broad range of circumstances may threaten objectivity, for example, self-interest threats, advocacy threats, familiarity threats, self-review threats, and intimidation threats.
-Safeguards may eliminate or reduce such threats, and may be created by external structures (for example, the auditor's expert's profession, legislation or regulation), or by the auditor's expert's work environment (for example, quality control policies and procedures).
+Such threats may be addressed by eliminating the circumstances that create the threats, or applying safeguards to reduce threats to an acceptable level.
 There may also be safeguards specific to the audit engagement. - A19.
-The evaluation of the significance of threats to objectivity and of whether there is a need for safeguards may depend upon the role of the auditor's expert and the significance of the expert's work in the context of the audit.
-There may be some circumstances in which safeguards cannot reduce threats to an acceptable level, for example, if a proposed auditor's expert is an individual who has played a significant role in preparing the information that is being audited, that is, if the auditor's expert is a management's expert. - A20.
+The evaluation of whether the threats to objectivity are at an acceptable level may depend upon the role of the auditor's expert and the significance of the expert's work in the context of the audit.
+In some cases, it may not be possible to eliminate circumstances that create threats or apply safeguards to reduce threats to an acceptable level, for example, if a proposed auditor's expert is an individual who has played a significant role in preparing the information that is being audited, that is, if the auditor's expert is a management's expert. - A20.
 When evaluating the objectivity of an auditor's external expert, it may be relevant to: - (a) Inquire of the entity about any known interests or relationships that the entity has with the auditor's external expert that may affect that expert's objectivity. - (b) Discuss with that expert any applicable safeguards, including any professional requirements that apply to that expert; and evaluate whether the safeguards are adequate to reduce threats to an acceptable level.
 Interests and relationships that may be relevant to discuss with the auditor's expert include: - Financial interests. - Business and personal relationships. - Provision of other services by the expert, including by the organization in the case of an external expert that is an organization.